-Only Hauseit will make sure your home is listed in RLS and all RLS vendors (i.e. OLR, Nestio, etc.) and brokerage specific databases (i.e. Taxi, Limo etc) as well as relevant local NYC real estate search websites such as StreetEasy and Brownstoner.
+Only Hauseit will make sure your home is listed in RLS and all RLS vendors (i.e. OLR, Nestio, etc.) and brokerage specific databases (i.e. Taxi, Limo etc) as well as relevant local NYC real estate search websites such as StreetEasy and The New York Times.

-No. Openly discounting commissions has been proven not to work over the past 100+ years.
+No. Openly discounting commissions has been proven not to work over the past few decades.
 Yet surprisingly, Silicon Valley constantly funds new half-baked ideas proposed by outsiders who think the solution to lower real estate commissions is to loudly promote low commissions.

 Unfortunately, over 90% of real estate transactions in NYC happen between a listing agent and a buyers’ agent.
 There are 30,000 licensed real estate agents in Manhattan alone and all agents need the cooperation of other agents to be able to close deals.

 As a result, anytime someone begins loudly promoting discounted commissions, they immediately take a hit to their reputation and incur the resentment of other brokers.
-How awkward do you think the closing table will be if everyone around that table knows that one of the agents “cheated” and is doing it for free?
+How awkward do you think the closing table will be if everyone around that table knows that one of the agents is undercutting the entire industry and literally risking the livelihood of the other broker present at the closing?
 It must also be embarrassing for the discounting agent who must feel and receive a ton of pressure from other agents.